presnick/ProgramsInformationPeople/_sources/Sort/Anonymousfunctionswithlambdaexpressions.rst

     L1 = [1, 7, 4, -2, 3]

-    print "About to call sorted"
+    print("About to call sorted")
     L2 = sorted(L1, key=abs)
-    print "Finished execution of sorted"
+    print("Finished execution of sorted")
-    print L2
+    print(L2)

-.. mchoicemf:: test_questionsort_1
+.. mchoice:: test_questionsort_1
    :answer_a: descending order, from 7 down to -2
    :answer_b: ascending order, from -2 up to 7
    :answer_c: the original order of L1
+   :feedback_a: 7 is decorated with -7, so it is first; -2 is decorated with 2, so it is last.
+   :feedback_b: -x produces the negative of x.
+   :feedback_c: sorted changes the order.
    :correct: a
-   :feedback_a: 7 is decorated with -7, so it is first; -2 is decorated with 2, so it is last
-   :feedback_b: -x produces the negative of x
-   :feedback_c: sorted changes the order

    Describe what the sort order will be for this.